Hashal890/Bitrix24-Clone/README.md

 # Betrix24 Clone
-Hello everyone, we are a group of 5 members created a clone of website 'https://www.bitrix24.net/' in our construct week at Masai School.
+Hello everyone, we are a group of 5 members created a clone of 'https://www.bitrix24.net/' in our construct week at Masai School.
 Link for deployment => https://betrix24-clone.vercel.app/

 ## Features